ticket-tiger/ticket-management-system/README.md

 Has your enterprise just released a new product?
 Would you like to hear feedback from your users to ensure they have a smooth experience?
 If you answered yes to these questions, then our Ticket Management System is the perfect product for you.
 Ticket Management System (or TMS) is a cloud-based issue tracking application where users can communicate any bugs they found using your product.
 Our user interface records an issue's title, category, and description which gives your company valuable information to resolve the bug as quickly as possible.

-Employees can then login to view tickets that users have created.
+Your employees can login to view created tickets and refine their

 ## Available Scripts